thomas-debont/blogdown.source/content/home/about.md

 # About Me

-I study biology at the University of Mons, Belgium, for two years.
+I study biology at the University of Umons for two years.
 I'm a 21 years old man who want learn more about everything and in specific biology.
 I'm also interested in sword smithing, I worked as a blacksmith during one year.